bshoshany/thread-pool/README.md

 Task 11 done.
 ```

 Here is what happened.
 We initially submitted a total of 8 tasks to the queue.
 Since we waited for 250ms before pausing, the first 4 tasks have already started running, so they kept running until they finished.
 While the pool was paused, we submitted 4 more tasks to the queue, but they just waited at the end of the queue.
-When we resumed, the remaining 4 initial tasks were executed, followed by the 4 new tasks.
+When we unpaused, the remaining 4 initial tasks were executed, followed by the 4 new tasks.

 While the workers are paused, `wait_for_tasks()` will wait for the running tasks instead of all tasks (otherwise it would wait forever).
 This is demonstrated by the following program: